 I love how the days get longer, and how the sun warms the air.
 With the windows now open, fresh air is blowing in and with it the sounds of spring.
 I hear people raking away the thatch off their lawns making way for fresh new green grass, kids outside playing, birds chirping and of course the sound of the Blue Jays game on the radio or TV.
-As I look out my office window I can see soapy streaks of water flowing toward the catch basin on the road as neighbours begin the weekly ritual of car washing.
-Yes, my neighbours have very clean cars. ;)
+And then there is spring cleaning.

-Spring cleaning is a term that we all understand, whether it applies to our homes, our workstation or our vehicles.
+Spring cleaning is a term that we all understand.
 It seems that as the sun streams through the windows it casts light on the dirt and clutter that’s gathered all winter long.
 And if you are anything like me you want bring the newness of the season into your home by purging and cleaning in order to make it fresh and presentable.

 But what about a spring cleaning for the soul?
 Sometimes we need to do the same thing with our spiritual houses.
 We all grow stale sometimes and need a spiritual freshening up.
-What if this spring as we are detailing the car or cleaning the house, we spent time cleaning up our spiritual house as well?
+What if this spring as we are decluttering and cleaning our house, we spent time cleaning up our spiritual house as well?

-So here’s some ideas on how to start:
+So here are a couple of ideas on how to get started:

 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God's will is—his good, pleasing and perfect will. ( Romans 12:2, NIV)
+Then you will be able to test and approve what God's will is—his good, pleasing and perfect will.
+(NIV)

 Create in me a clean heart, O God; and renew a right spirit within me.
 (KJV)